beattie/stm32f103-libopencm3-eclipse/README.md

 ---
 ## Setup Debugging with Blackmagic Probe
 I have a couple of Black Pill boards flashed with the Black Magic Probe software that I use for debugging.

-The following steps should not be needed.
+Build project (so the executable will be found)
 Run -> Debug Configurations -> GDB Hardware Debugging (double click) -> Debugger (arm-none-eabi-gdb)  (uncheck _Use remote target_) -> Startup -> After Halt checkbox

 ```